gautam678/Grid-developer/README.md

 ```

 * The world is considered to be a square.
 Hence a size of 10 indicates that x-axis stretches from `-10 to 10` and y-axis stretches from `-10 to 10`.
 * Number of tickets in each event cannot exceed 10 by default altough this option can be modified by the user.
 This is done to maintain simplicity.
-You can change the number of tickets by editing the following line in `grid_developer.py` inside class World.
+You can change the number of tickets by editing the following line in `grid_developer.py` inside class World in `grid_developer.py`.

 ```python
 numberTickets = random.randint(0, 10)